srikarnarayanempati/lost-and-found/README.md

-# Lost and Found Web Application
+# Lost and Found

-A web application that allows students to post and browse lost or found items.
+A web application that allows students to post and browse lost or found items around college campus.
 Users can search, filter, and sort items, and easily post new entries when they have lost or found something.

 ## Features